 "I'll get so much out of this," said Liu Guanghui, a PhD student, who entered the bunker on Sunday, reported Reuters.
 "It's truly a different life experience."

 This project is not too dissimilar to others that have been done in the past elsewhere around the world.
 Perhaps the most notable was Europe, Russia, and China’s joint Mars-500 mission between 2007 and 2011, which simulated what a mission to Mars might be like.

 China is making rapid progress with its space endeavors.
 It has launched humans to space multiple times since the turn of the century and is also currently building an experimental space station in orbit.

 Later this year, it is hoping to launch an unmanned sample return mission to the Moon, the first since 1976.
-That mission looks somewhat in jeopardy as the class of rocket that will launch the mission, the Long March 5, failed last week.
+That mission looks somewhat in jeopardy though as the class of rocket that will launch the mission, the Long March 5, failed last week.

-Further into the future, China has said they want to send their own astronauts (called taikonaurs) to the Moon, perhaps by 2036.
+Further into the future, China has said they want to send their own astronauts (called taikonauts) to the Moon, perhaps by 2036.
 Eventually, they also want to get people to the surface of Mars.